bsdimp/freebsd-git-docs/MFC.md

  1 file changed, 1 insertion(+), 1 deletion(-)
 ```

-The contents of the merged commit can be examined via `git show`:
+The contents of the MFCd commit can be examined via `git show`:

 ```
 > git show